 Paying your tuition fees

-We offer various payment methods and options for paying student fees.
+We offer various payment methods and options for paying your fees.
 Fees may include:

 • tuition fees